"A person must build ladders to climb to the heavens.”

 For the past five years, Ma’alot has been at the forefront of a new movement in the Jewish South —one that unites spiritual practice, creativity, and community care.
 We’ve hosted family programs, neighborhood meals, musical services in gardens, holiday gatherings, and grassroots Circles — reaching thousands of participants across Atlanta.

-Through these experiences, we’ve learned that transformation happens when we embody Jewish wisdom — when text, music, movement, and mindfulness awakens our entire selves to the riches in our tradition and the wisdom of our ancestors.
+Through these experiences, we’ve learned that transformation happens when we embody Jewish wisdom — when text, music, movement, and mindfulness brings us a step closer to personal wellness and awakens our selves to the wisdom of our ancestors.

 Our Core Offerings